alyosha-tas/GBA_replay_files/bk2_files/readme.txt

-These movie files should sync with BizHawk 2.8 (or later) or GBAHawk.
+These movie files should sync with BizHawk 2.8 (or later).